We’ve done a deep dive research into who owns your favorite watch brands. So that you don’t have to.

 All of the following watch brands are not owned by a watch group, and are instead independent watch companies.
 Some are even family run independent watchmakers.

 The Hans Wilsdorf Foundation still runs the company Rolex to this day.
-They also run the sister company Tudor too.
+They also run the sister company, Tudor, as well.

 2. Patek Philippe

-To many fans delight, this watchmaker is still an independent, family run company.
+To the delight of their fans, this watchmaker is still an independent, family-run company.
 The manufacturer has been watchmaking uninterrupted since 1839.
 Then since 1932 the luxury brand has been owned and run by the Stern family.

 3. Audemars Piguet